Updated for 2022

 The Black Market Exchange is an excellent resource that anyone should check out if they want to learn more about investing.
 Dr. Eric Patrick blends hip-hop and investing to make it more relatable to millennials.

 Aja McClanahan is based in Chicago.
 She and her husband paid off $120,000 worth of debt.
 They made some drastic decisions to make that happen, such as moving to the hood.
 She discusses topics such as increasing your income, building wealth, and getting out of debt on her site.

 In this post, she shares how she owns two homes debt-free.

 Faithful With A Few is a blog by Khaleef and Sherrian Crumbley.
 Their goal is to help Christians gain control of their finances so that they can worship and give freely.

 Wilson Muscadin is the founder of The Money Speakeasy.
 He’s a financial coach, Certified Financial Instructor, and speaker.
-The Money Speakeasy is an outlet to discuss topics such as budgeting, housing, and insurance.
+The Money Speakeasy is an outlet to discuss budgeting, housing, and insurance topics.

 Andrea Amir is the founder of Smart Money Chicks.
-Andrea faced financial hardship by filing bankruptcy twice in one year due to bad advice.
+Andrea faced financial hardship by filing for bankruptcy twice a year due to bad advice.
 That lit a fire under her.
 She is now a Certified Personal Finance Educator and Certified Housing Counselor.
 Andrea educates others on financial issues.

 Holly Reid is a Certified Public Accountant.
-The Master Playbook was created to break the cycle of paycheck to paycheck living and to help adults create a financial legacy worth leaving.
+The Master Playbook was created to break the paycheck-to-paycheck living cycle and help adults create a financial legacy worth leaving.